Contextual Thompson Sampling via Generation of Missing Data: Discussion

 \section{Discussion}

-We introduce a generative Thompson sampling algorithm for contextual bandits that is compatible with any generative model with low offline prediction loss and any policy fitting procedure.
-We prove a regret bound for our algorithm that allows for misspecification of the generative model, and also provides insights into information theoretic analyses for contextual bandits, which may be of independent interest.
+We introduce a generative TS algorithm for contextual bandits that is compatible with any generative model with low offline prediction loss and a policy fitting procedure with low VC dimension.
+We prove a regret bound for our algorithm that allows for misspecification of the generative model, and provides insights into information theoretic analyses for contextual bandits that may be of independent interest.
+Open directions include i) developing methods to guide how to choose an appropriate policy class $\Pi$ \citep{foster2020open}, ii) quantifying how much offline data is needed to train a high quality generative model (including settings where offline data is collected by a behavior policy), iii) exploring if the generative approach to modeling uncertainty can be extended to more difficult decision-making settings, like Markov decision processes, and iv) investigating methods to reduce computational cost.

-Directions for future investigation include i) developing methods to guide how one might choose an appropriate policy class \citep{foster2020open}, ii) quantifying how much offline data is needed to train a high quality generative sequence model (which includes settings where the offline data is collected by a behavior policy), iii) investigating the impact of approximating the context distribution when it is unknown, iv) exploring if the generative approach to modelling uncertainty can be extended to more difficult decision-making settings, like Markov decision processes.
+\bo{Limitations.} We evaluate our generative TS algorithm in only two experimental settings.
+As a result, our experiments are primarily a proof-of-concept for the viability of the generative TS approach.
+Additionally, in practice, our approach requires training a generative model $p_\theta$ to approximate complete task datasets, but in practice one may not have access to complete task datasets.
+We describe heuristic approaches we use to approximate complete task datasets from partial task datasets in Section \ref{sec:learningptheta}.
+Further work is needed to assess practical feasibility in more complex settings and to formalize how well our heuristic approaches perform theoretically.
+Finally, our generative TS algorithm may also be computationally costly, especially when implemented with complex generative models.
+We discuss potential approaches to improve computation cost at the end of Section~\ref{sec:experiments}.